Wontoni/1800_202210_BBY14/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Winston, I'm excited about this project because I am not.
+* Hi my name is Alan, I'm excited about this project because yes.

 ## Technologies
 Technologies used for this project: